Systems

 5. Custom Built Shelves with Desk

-We used a local cabinet maker who custom-designed this space based on the dimensions and wants and needs.
+We used a local cabinet maker who custom-designed this space based on the dimensions wants and needs.
 She wanted open shelving with clear bins so the kids could see what they had.
-Plus, she didn’t want to waste the space on the wall.
-The last want was a craft area/homework station.
-This was going to be a unit for years to come, establishing the right components mattered.

 Each wall unit had pull-out drawers with dividers.
 We added these to make it easy to access toys.
 When there is an opportunity to add functionality to a space with kids we use it.
 Kids know how to take out bins, and while they hope to always get items back in the right bin that’s not always the case.